Vaginal bleeding - hormonal

 Every woman's menstrual cycle is different.

-- On average,a woman’s period (menstrual flow) occurs every 28 days, although cycles may vary between 24 and 34 days.
+- On average, a woman's period (menstrual flow) occurs every 28 days, although cycles may vary from 24 to 34 days.

 - Menstruation flow normally last about 4 to 7 days.

 - Young girls may get their periods anywhere from 21 to 45 days or more apart.

 - Women in their 40s may start to have their period less often or have the interval between their periods decrease.

 For most women, female hormone levels change every month.
 The hormones estrogen and progesterone are released as part of the process of ovulation.
 When a woman ovulates, an egg is released.